pomsky-lang/website/content/docs/reference/grammar.md

 ```

 A letter is any code point with the `Alphabetic` property, which can be matched in most regex flavors with `\p{Alpha}`.
 A digit is any code point from the `Number` general categories, which can be matched in most regex flavors with `\pN`.

+Note that group names have more restrictions than variable names, [see above](#group).

 ### Number